 This guide explores the different channels Moroccans can use to send money to their home country, what they need to send the money and how the recipients can access the transfers made.
 It also looks at the factors to consider when sending money to Morocco.

-Sending money to Morocco is simple and easy.
+When it comes to how to send money to Morocco, the process is simple and easy.
 Follow these steps to get started.

 There are multiple ways to easily send and receive money in Morocco but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+Below you will find everything you need to know about the best ways to send money to Morocco.

 There are three main ways of sending money to Morocco.
 You can transfer from your bank account directly to the recipient account, use an online money transfer service provider or transfer in-person at an agent location.